-We contribute to the achievement of other sustainable development goals set by the United Nations through various initiatives workers of all genders, we grant flexible work styles.
+We contribute to the achievement of other

+sustainable development goals set by the United Nations through various initiatives working environment for workers of all genders, we grant flexible work styles.
 For example, both male and female workers in our company have a record of taking childcare leave.